yuri-rage/ardupilot_wiki/rover/source/docs/mower-hardware.rst

 Servo and Linkage mounting on Hustler Raptor SD

 (image missing)
-Linear Actuators mounted on a Kubota ZD326 Diesel mower
+TODO:  Need to add a picture  Linear Actuators mounted on a Kubota ZD326 Diesel mower

 Other Hardware to Allow Remote Operation
 ========================================